chonglab-pitt/chonglab-pitt.github.io/_pages/team.md

 * Kayva Darapuneni (2017), [First Experiences Undergraduate Program](https://www.asundergrad.pitt.edu/research/first-experiences-research) participant.
 * Anthony Bogetti, PhD in Chemistry (2023), now a postdoc with Ken Dill (Stony Brook University).
 * Monica Bhattacharjee, BS in Chemistry (2009), medical student at the U. Maryland at Baltimore.
-* Andrew Bellesis, MS in Biophysics (2020), now a Research Associate at BlueSphere Bio.
+* Andrew Bellesis, MS in Biophysics (2020), now a Lab Manager at CMU.
 * Lewis Baker, BS in Applied Math (2015), now a Data Scientist at Amyris.